 Hoi An is a favourite in Vietnam for many tourists, and we’re inclined to agree.
 If you look past the crowds you’ll find one of the most cultural, pretty and idyllic places to visit in Southeast Asia.
 We actually wanted to stay here longer than 4 nights.

 Hoi An promises authentic Vietnamese eating, excursions to local villages, plenty of historic attractions and markets and a quaint town full of gift shops and back alley restaurants.
-Read on to find out top recommended things to do when visiting Hoi An, including some ‘must-sees’ you’ll find in other internet articles and some of our own favourites.
+Read on to find out top recommended things to do in Hoi An, including some ‘must-sees’ for any traveller and our own favourites!

 1. Take a bike tour ‘off-the-beaten-track’

 A bike tour easily makes it to the top of our list.
 Surrounding the ancient town are miles of rice fields, local villages and rivers, quite unlike the tourist centre of Hoi An.
 These offer a more traditional experience of Vietnam and the best way to see as much as possible in one day is by bike.

 Collect your bike as part of a group tour and catch a converted wooden fishing boat up the river to the start of your bike tour.
 The tour itself will take you on a slow-paced adventure amongst local villages, marshland, rice fields and river crossings.
 Stopping points on the trail include learning how to make rice wine, visiting a traditional house and experiencing the art of Vietnamese craftsmanship first hand.
 The activities and route all depend on the tour you choose but they’re all quite similar.
 We recommend Heaven and Earth bicycle tours.
 Look at their raving reviews.